-There are 4 main available works and many interpretive Norse guides based on those works.
-Those works include The Poetic Edda (10th – 13th century), The Prose Edda recorded by Snorri Sturluson (approx. 1220), The Chronicle of the Kings of Norway by Snorri Sturluson (approx. 1230) and Saxo Grammaticus’s The History of the Danes (approx. 1185).
+There are four main available works and many interpretive Norse guides based on those works.
+Those works include The Poetic Edda (10th – 13th century), The Prose Edda recorded by Snorri Sturluson (approx. 1220), The Chronicle of the Kings of Norway by Snorri Sturluson (approx. 1230), and Saxo Grammaticus’s The History of the Danes (approx. 1185).

-After spending many hours reading through these, of the few references there are to Ullr, The Prose Edda contains the most.
-Basically, he is a great hunter, the fastest on snow shoes (or skis).
-He was recognized as quite an important god, but never given a proper “god of ….”
-According to the literature, it was important to call on him for a good hunt or combat.
+After spending many hours reading through these, of the few references to Ullr, The Prose Edda contains the most.
+He is a great hunter, the fastest on snowshoes (or skis).
+According to the literature, it was essential to call on him for a good hunt or combat.
+He was recognized as quite an important god but never given a proper “god of …”.

 The literature is littered with references to Skadi.
-A giant by nature and a goddess by marriage, her status is significantly more clear.
-The tale of her marriage to Njord (god of the sea) is told in all 4 works.
-Basically, she was pissed when her father was killed so Odin let her choose a husband from the gods by the appearance of only their feet.
-After 9 days at the sea, she despised the sea and headed back to the snowy mountains.
-Her and Njord parted ways and she continued to be influential in references to hunting and winter.
+A giant by nature and a goddess by marriage, her status is significantly more apparent.
+Her marriage to Njord (god of the sea) is told in all four works.
+She was pissed when her father was killed, so Odin let her choose a husband from the gods by the appearance of only their feet.
+After nine days at the sea, she despised the ocean and headed back to the snowy mountains.
+She and Njord parted ways, and she continued to be influential in references to hunting and winter.